UiPath-TAM-Team/InternalLabs.Extensions.Activities/README.md

 ## Activities

 ### Statements
+# In alphabetical order
 * `Add to Dictionary`: Inserts a Key-Value pair into an existing Dictionary<Object, Object>.

+* `Dictionary Contains Key`: Checks if the given key is present in an existing Dictionary<Object, Object> and returns Boolean value and value of key if exists

 * `Dictionary Contains Value`: Checks if the given value is present in an existing Dictionary<Object, Object> and returns Boolean value to confirm if present or not.

-* `Dictionary Contains Key`: Checks if the given key is present in an existing Dictionary<Object, Object> and returns Boolean value and value of key if exists

 * `Remove from Dictionary`: Removes a Key-Value pair from an existing Dictionary<Object, Object> based upon a provided Key and returns a Boolean value as to whether it was successful or not.